tylercrosse/tylercrosse.github.io/src/content/2021-09-26-nand2testris-1/index.md

 ### Memory

-The course then introduced the notion of time and sequential logic.
-The course provides a data flip-flip (DFF) as fundamental chip.
-Using the DFF as a starting point I build a hierarchy of registers and RAM.
-The small registers are used to build larger registers, which in tern can then get stacked to create any size memory unit.
+Next, Noam & Shimon introduced the notion of time and sequential logic.
+The course provides a data flip-flop (DFF), a fundamental chip and building block.
+Using the DFF as a starting point, I build a hierarchy of registers and RAM.
+The small registers are used to construct larger registers, which can then get stacked to create any size memory unit.

 ```
 Data Flip-Flop -> 1-bit register -> 16-bit register -> RAMn